 Choosing a Botswana safari will expose you to a true African Eden.
-The country’s distinctive nature is reflected in its various forest reserves, ancient wildlife corridors, private concessions and wild waterways.
+The country’s distinctive natural environment is reflected in its varied forest reserves, ancient wildlife corridors, private concessions, and wild waterways.
 From the islands of the Okavango Delta to the elephants of Chobe National Park, the biodiversity of the Khwai River and the white vastness of the Makgadikgadi Pans – Botswana offers a range of African safari experiences.

-The most popular Botswana destinations are the Okavango, Chobe and Moremi National Parks, which all offer astonishing wildlife viewing in Botswana all year round.
-The Big Five are found in high numbers throughout the country, and Botswana boasts the biggest elephant population anywhere in the world, an estimated 130 000.
-Around 550 different birds roam the skies, including the enigmatic African fish eagle and the Cape Vulture, an endangered species that is fully protected in Botswana.
+The most popular Botswana safari destinations are the Okavango, Chobe and Moremi National Parks, which all offer astonishing wildlife viewing all year round.
+The Big Five are found in high numbers throughout the country, and Botswana is home to the biggest elephant population anywhere in the world, estimated at over 130,000.
+Here, you can find about 550 types of birds, including the African fish eagle and the Cape Vulture.
+The Cape Vulture is an endangered species that is fully protected in Botswana.
 With its exclusive and remote African safari options, Botswana is one of the continent’s premier wilderness and safari locations.
-No wonder it continuously ranks as one of the must-visit destinations for travellers across the world for their Botswana holiday package.
+No wonder it continuously ranks as one of the must-visit destinations for travelers across the world.

-A Botswana safari package offers travellers the opportunity to experience a magical African adventure on a grand scale as this landlocked country is home to a variety of natural wonders, endless landscapes and iconic species.
-From the vast expanse of the Kalahari and the magnitude of the Okavango Delta to the wildlife wonders of Chobe, Moremi, and Khwai River, this wonderful part of the world is inviting discovery.
+A Botswana safari package offers travelers the opportunity to experience a magical African adventure as this landlocked country is home to many natural wonders, landscapes and iconic animals.
+From the vast Kalahari Desert and Okavango Delta to the wildlife of Chobe, Moremi, and Khwai River, this wonderful part of the world invites curiosity and discovery.

-The Okavango Delta in Botswana is an ecological wonder of meandering waterways surrounded by the Kalahari.
-Both of these distinct ecosystems in Botswana support a diverse array of plant and animal life.
-Quilted with wetlands, forests, floodplains and open grassland, Moremi Game Reserve is one of Africa’s most beautiful conservation areas and a perfect stop on your Botswana safari.
+The Okavango Delta in Botswana is an ecological area of meandering waterways surrounded by the Kalahari.
+These distinct ecosystems support a wide variety of plants and animals.
+Filled with wetlands, forests, floodplains, and open grasslands, Moremi Game Reserve is one of Africa’s most beautiful conservation areas and a perfect stop on your Botswana safari.

 Chobe National Park is known as ‘the Land of Giants’ due to its large elephant population.
-In between these two wildlife havens, lies the Khwai River, a scenic pearl teaming with an abundance of species.
+And between Chobe and the Delta lies the Khwai River, a scenic area with many different species of wildlife.

-Dotting the rest of the landscape, are breathtaking spots like Mashatu Game Reserve with its impressive baobabs, the Tuli Block where the rare black-maned lions are a key attraction, Linyanti Game Reserve which is one of the best places to see wild dogs, and the Caprivi that overflows with the life-affirming waters of the Linyanti, Chobe, Cuando and Zambezi Rivers.
+Spread across the rest of the landscape are special wildlife havens such as Mashatu Game Reserve, renowned for its impressive baobab trees; the Tuli Block, where you can find rare black-maned lions; Linyanti Game Reserve, one of the best places to see wild dogs; and the Caprivi region, which is filled with the life-giving waters of the Linyanti, Chobe, Cuando and Zambezi Rivers.

-Driving off the main roads in Botswana is only recommended to expects in 4×4 vehicles, that are equipped correctly.
+Driving off the main roads in Botswana is only recommended for experienced drivers in 4×4 vehicles, that are equipped correctly.
 Most lodges offer transfers or they can be arranged.

 Currency

-USD, Euros, British Pound and the South African Rand are the most easily convertible currencies (and accepted by some establishments – but, generally, then an inflated rate of exchange will be applied).
+USD, Euros, British Pound, and the South African Rand are the most easily convertible currencies (and accepted by some establishments – but, generally, then an inflated rates of exchange will be applied).

 Banking

-Seven main commercial banks, as well as a number of foreign exchange bureaux, operate in Botswana.
+Seven main commercial banks, as well as several foreign exchange bureaux, operate in Botswana.
 Operating hours are Monday to Friday 08h30 to 15h30 and Saturday 08h30 to 10h45.

 Full banking services are available in major towns, although ATMs are sprouting up all over the country.
 Most credit cards are accepted at hotels and restaurants.
 Cultural sites and community art and craft outlets usually only accept cash.